 Why You'll Love This Recipe

-- There are only four simple ingredients, just enough to hold the cake together and make it delicious for your four-legged friends!
+- There are only four simple ingredients, just enough to hold the cake together and make it delicious for your good boy or girl!

-- This recipe is so quick to make.
+- This recipe is so quick and easy to make.
 You can have it in the oven in less than 10 minutes.
+My Fudgy Brownies are just as quick if you're looking to satisfy your own sweet tooth!

-- It is a small portion.
-Most dog birthday cake recipes are for large cakes, this one is great for any size dog breed.
+- It is a small dog birthday cake recipe.
+Most puppy birthday cake recipes are for large cakes, this one is great single dog cupcake for any size dog breed.

 Ingredients

-- The egg will hold the cake together and is a great source of nutrition for dogs.
+- The egg will hold the dog cake recipe together and is a great source of nutrition for dogs.

 - Apples also add flavor and are a good source of vitamins.
 Be sure to remove the core and seeds completely.

-- If used in moderation and diluted, as it is in this recipe, baking powder is perfectly safe for dogs.
+- If used in moderation, diluted, and baked, as it is in this canine birthday cake, baking powder is perfectly safe for dogs.
 It will help the cake to rise, but you are welcome to leave it out if you'd like.

 See the recipe card below for a full list of ingredients and measurements.